478mkharb/devops-learning/Interview/AWS/06-VPC-Networking/README.md

 **Answer:** A route table association links a subnet to a route table.

-A subnet can use the routes in its associated route table to determine where traffic should be forwarded.
+A subnet uses the routes in its associated route table to determine where traffic should be forwarded.

 A route table can be associated with multiple subnets.